scoobaroo/rspec_testing_inventory/README.md

 Now, you'll practice TDD more independently.

 A product represents a type of product the site sells.
-(You can think of products as tshirts, for example, where users can pick color and size.)
+(You can think of products as tshirts, for example.)
 The site allows customization of the the color and size of products, and it would be good to know the status of each particular item in the warehouse (sold/unsold).
 For this reason, products should **have many items**.
 Use TDD to guide your implementation of CRUD for items.
 That means **write tests first**.

 Items should have a minimum of three attributes: `size`, `color`, and `status`.
 The status will usually be `"sold"` or `"unsold"`.